Become a Brain Donor

 There are two main types of progressive disease:

-Secondary Progressive MS (SPMS) affects 50% of relapsing-remitting MS patients at 10 years from diagnosis.
-Here, people start off with attacks or relapses and then start to slowly deteriorate, irrespective of whether new relapses occur.
+Secondary Progressive MS (SPMS) affects about 50% of relapsing-remitting MS patients around 10 years from diagnosis.
+Here, people start off with attacks or relapses and then start to slowly deteriorate, irrespective of whether new relapses continue to occur.

 Primary Progressive MS (PPMS) affects about 10% of people with a slow and steady deterioration from the onset of symptoms.